Percy Howard

-Percy Lenard Howard (born January 21, 1952) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys.
-He was an unlikely star for the Cowboys in Super Bowl X. He played college basketball at Austin Peay University.
+Percy Lenard Howard (born January 21, 1952) is an American former professional football player who was a wide receiver for the Dallas Cowboys of the National Football League (NFL).
+He was an unlikely star for the Cowboys in Super Bowl X. He played college basketball for the Austin Peay Governors.

-Early years
+Early life

 Howard attended Dillard High School where he lettered in basketball, football and track, specializing in the 100 and 200 yard dash.
 In football, he had 13 touchdowns receptions at wide receiver and 9 interceptions at safety.

 He accepted a basketball scholarship from Austin Peay University, where he averaged 12.4 points and 7.3 rebounds per game during three varsity seasons (1972–73 through 1974–75).
 The 6-4, 215-pound forward was an All-OVC selection in 1974–75 and averaged seven points and seven rebounds per game in four NCAA Tournament contests in 1973 and 1974.
 He was also a teammate of the legendary James "Fly" Williams.